Ardipithecus ramidus (ARA-VP-6/500) — Skull, frontal view. Enlarge (Paleontological Museum of Uppsala University, Sweden) Image: Wikimedia, Conty|

 Later, between 1999 and 2003, a team headed by Sileshi Semaw, of Indiana University, discovered fragmentary remains from nine separate Ardipithecus ramidus individuals at As Duma in the Kada Gona valley on the western margin of the Afar.

-Between apes and australopithecines.
-All specimens presently assigned to Ardipithecus ramidus date to around 4.4 mya and show a mixture of ape-like and australopithecine-like features.
-Because Ardipithecus ramidus shares certain characteristics with apes, some experts think it's an ancestor of chimpanzees instead of humans.
+All specimens presently assigned to A. ramidus date to around 4.4 mya and show a mixture of ape-like and australopithecine-like features.
+Because shares certain characteristics with apes, some experts think it's an ancestor of chimpanzees instead of humans.
 A growing consensus, however, seems to consider it close to a common ancestor of both apes and humans since its teeth are intermediate between those of earlier apes and Australopithecus afarensis.

 Small brain.
 The brain size of this hominid is on the small side, even for an ape.
 The cranial capacity is between 300 and 350 cc — smaller than that of the typical chimpanzee, and considerably smaller than that of a gorilla.
 It is smaller, too, than the usual australopithecine's — less than a quarter the size of a modern human's.

 Bipedalism.
 According to an analysis of the postcranial material presented in a package of articles published in the journal Science, Ardipithecus ramidus was bipedal when on the ground, but went on all fours when climbing trees, as is, of course, the case with modern humans.
-However, unlike modern humans, this hominid had a big toe that could grasp branches (see figure, left).
+However, unlike modern humans, this hominid had a big toe that could grasp branches (see figure, above left).
+In fact, this long thumb-like big toe sets A. ramidus apart from all later hominids, and not just modern humans.
+Ardi stood just four feet (~122 cm) tall and weighed around a 100 pounds (~45 kg).

 Diet.
 Wear patterns on dental remains indicate Ardipithecus ramidus was omnivorous, eating a broad range of foods, but that it did not eat many items that were fibrous, hard, or abrasive (Teaford and Ungar 2000).
 However, since stone tools (and fire) were still far in the future, meat must not have been consumed with any regularity.
 A recent paper (Harmand et al. 2015) reports the discovery of the oldest known tools, but dating to between 3.11 and 3.33, they are at least a million years younger than Ardipithecus ramidus. mya.
 Previously, the oldest known stone tools were only from about 2.5 mya (Semaw et al. 1997, Semaw 2000) — nearly two million years later than all known fossils of A. ramidus.